drug-design/course/docs/chapters/protein-structure.md

 #### Helix Macro-Dipole

-In an &alpha;-helix the peptide planes are roughly parallel to the helix axis; the dipoles of the peptide bonds are therefore aligned in the same direction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/helix-macro-dipole-7e75c58c'><i class='fa fa-play' aria-hidden='true'></i></button>In an &alpha;-helix the peptide planes are roughly parallel to the helix axis; the dipoles of the peptide bonds are therefore aligned in the same direction.
 The cumulative effect results in a substantial macro-dipole for the helix.
 The charges associated to the macro-dipole are about 0.5-0.7 electronic units, with a positive value at the amino end, and a negative charge at the carboxyl end.

 ![](https://media.drugdesign.org/course/protein-structure/macro_dipole.gif){: loading=lazy }